weiyutp6/ros_point_cloud/README.md

 #### Open a fourth terminal and check the rostopic msg

     $ rostopic echo /pre_obstacle
-If this msg is working than you are done.
+If this msg is working then you are done.